Decadent Whipped Potatoes Recipe

 - Seasonings – Pecorino Romano cheese, kosher salt, and freshly ground black pepper.

-Peel and dice all your potatoes into 1-inch pieces.
-Place them in a large pot and cover them with cold water.
-Add 1 tablespoon of kosher salt and bring it to a boil.
-Cook the potatoes for approximately 10 minutes or until fork-tender.
+Place them in a large stockpot (any large pot will do) and cover them with cold water (cool water is fine, too).
+Add one tablespoon of kosher salt and bring it to a boil over medium heat on a low boil.

-While the potatoes are boiling, melt the butter in a medium-sized saucepan over medium to medium-high heat.
+While the potatoes are boiling, melt the butter in a small saucepan over medium to medium-high heat.
 Cook the butter, stirring often until the butter begins to brown and become fragrant.
 This takes around 5 minutes.

 Once lightly browned, remove the butter from the saucepan and place it into a bowl, and set aside.